Ignatian Faculty Fellows Program

 - the recent emphasis in Jesuit higher education on social justice

-- Each Fellow will be asked to revise a course in light of these reflections such that it explicitly engages with the mission of the university; this course should be taught in the following academic year
+- Each Fellow is asked to revise a course in light of these reflections such that it explicitly engages with the mission of the university; this course should be taught in the following academic year

-- Each Fellow will receive a stipend of $750.
+- Each Fellow receives a stipend of $750.

 - The program lasts for one academic year.

-- The program will be open to six (6) to eight (8) Fellows.
+- The program is open to six (6) to eight (8) Fellows.
 All ordinary faculty, including graduate and law faculty are eligible to apply.
-Extraordinary faculty with at least five years of service to the university are also eligible.
+Extraordinary faculty with at least three years of service to the university are also eligible.

-- The program will require 3-4 hours each week—including reading, reflection, and the actual seminar meetings.
+- The program requires 3-4 hours each week—including reading, reflection, and the actual seminar meetings.

 Application (include the following)

-- 'A Statement of Intent': This should include the suggested course for revision, as well as one’s significant time commitments for Spring semster.
+- 'A Statement of Intent': This should include the suggested course for revision, as well as one’s significant time commitments for Spring semester.

 - A Curriculum vitae